 The underlying insecurity of the narcissist is responsible for this.

-Because Their ego is fragile and they usually have a strong negative attachment issue.
-They convincing themself to trust nobody.
+Because their ego is fragile and they usually have a strong negative attachment issue.
+They are convinced nobody can be trusted.
 To keep themselves safe they can’t be seen in their vulnerability and they work constantly to hide their real self.
 Their biggest fear is to be seen for who they are….

 If someone shows all five of these characteristics, then they are most likely suffering from NPD: Narcissistic Personality Disorder.
 They will cause harm and pain to others and are addicted to the Narcissistic Supply.